 You will need to begin this easy Valentine treat with prepared brownies so make those first.
 Follow the directions on the box to see which ingredients you need to add and what equipment you need to make the brownies.

-If the mixture won’t stick together properly you can run all but the very outside edges in a food processor for a minute to make a finer crumb.
+If the mixture won’t stick together properly you can run all but the very outside edges in a food processor for a minute to crumble brownies finer.
 Then try again.
+A cookie scoop is great for portioning into perfect sizes when making the balls.

 The crusty outside of the brownies isn’t so good for this so just use the inner pieces and save the crispy bits to sprinkle over homemade no-churn ice cream or for another dessert recipe.